 (b) The Secretary of State shall also suspend the registration

-certificate, license plates and registration sticker or stickers of
+certificate, license plates or digital license plates, and registration sticker or stickers or digital registration sticker or stickers of

 the owner, with respect to the motor vehicle for which the insurance policy

-and registration sticker or stickers shall remain suspended and no
+and registration sticker or stickers or digital registration sticker or stickers shall remain suspended and no

 registration shall be permitted or renewed unless and until the owner of